superfaceai/docs/docs/guides/test-capability.md

 :::caution
 If `result.isErr()` is true, `result.unwrap()` will throw an error.

-To capture snapshot of error, you can use jest matcher `toThrowErrorMatchingSnapshot()`:
+To capture snapshot of error, you can use [`toThrowErrorMatchingSnapshot` matcher](https://jestjs.io/docs/expect#tothrowerrormatchingsnapshothint):

 ```javascript
 expect(result.isErr()).toBe(true);